kiakeshmiri/SmartCSM-demo/README.md

 ## Development server

-run 'npm run start', this will launch webapi server whicj is exposing 2 Get api by passinh games.json and participants.json without any manipulation.
+run 'npm run start', this will launch webapi server which is exposing 2 Get api by passinh games.json and participants.json without any manipulation.

 cd 'smartCSM-challange/' then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.